Horse racing-Verry Elleegant storms home to win Melbourne Cup | Sports-Games

 - Australia

-Jockey James McDonald was overwhelmed after his first Melbourne Cup win on the Chris Waller-trained mare, which was rated 14/1 by bookmakers.
+New Zealander McDonald was overwhelmed with emotion after crossing on the horse that won last year's Caulfield Cup but had never triumphed beyond 2,400 meters.
 "I love her to bits, she's been so good to me," he said.

 "I never thought I would win one (Melbourne Cup), I dreamed I'd win one, it's so hard to win.
 Her fight and determination just take her so far.
 I want to swear!"
-Australian stayer Incentivise was a 3/1 favorite to claim the grueling two-mile handicap, having won its last nine starts and after blitzing the field in last month's 2,400m Caulfield Cup, a traditional form guide for the Cup.
+British runner Spanish Mission finished third while last year's winner Twilight Payment, trained by Irishman Joseph O'Brien, was 11th.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)